Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 * [TDM FIR](https://docs.amd.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fir-TDM.html)
 * [2D FFT/IFFT Vitis subsystem](https://docs.amd.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fft-vss.html)

-This tutorial explains how you can leverage these IP blocks to build high performance channelizers using a combination of AIE-ML and programmable logic (PL) resources in AMD Versal™ adaptive SoC devices.
+This tutorial shows you how to use these IP blocks to build high-performance channelizers.
+It combines AIE-ML and programmable logic (PL) resources in AMD Versal™ adaptive SoC devices.
-The content of this tutorial is also available as an on-demand video, second session of [AMD Versal™ AI Engine for DSP Webinar Series](https://webinar.amd.com/AMD-Versal-tm-AI-Engine-for-DSP-Webinar-Series/en).
+The content of this tutorial is also available as an on-demand video.
+See second session of [AMD Versal™ AI Engine for DSP Webinar Series](https://webinar.amd.com/AMD-Versal-tm-AI-Engine-for-DSP-Webinar-Series/en).

-The polyphase channelizer [[1]] simultaneously down-converts a set of frequency-division multiplexed (FDM) channels that carried in a single data stream using an efficient approach based on digital signal processing.
+The polyphase channelizer [[1]] simultaneously down-converts a set of frequency-division multiplexed (FDM) channels.
+These channels are carried in a single data stream.
+It uses an efficient approach based on digital signal processing.
 Channelizer use is ubiquitous in many wireless communications systems.
-Channelizer sampling rates increase steadily as capabilities of RF-DAC and RF-ADC technology advance, making implementation challenging in high-speed reconfigurable devices such as field programmable gate arrays (FPGAs).
+Channelizer sampling rates increase steadily with advancements in RF-DAC and RF-ADC technology.
+These advancements make implementation challenging in high-speed reconfigurable devices like field-programmable gate arrays (FPGAs).

 ![figure1](images/channelizer_diagram.png)

 You can implement a 1D IFFT using a 2D IFFT algorithm with higher efficiency overall in cases of larger point size and SSR > 1 regime.
 This requires resources that span AIE and PL.

-Note: To reproduce any of the steps below, begin by cloning [Vitis_Libraries](https://github.com/Xilinx/Vitis_Libraries) and set DSPLIB_ROOT path to point to the cloned repo path.
+Note: To reproduce any of the following steps.
+Begin by cloning [Vitis_Libraries](https://github.com/Xilinx/Vitis_Libraries) and set DSPLIB_ROOT path to point to the cloned repo path.

 ## Channelizer Requirements